Interstate 295 (New York): Post-opening

-The Cross Bronx Expressway Extension and the Clearview Expressway were originally designated as part of I-78, which was to continue south from Hillside Avenue through southeast Queens, and west across Queens, Brooklyn, and Manhattan to the Holland Tunnel.
+The Cross Bronx Expressway Extension, Throgs Neck Expressway and the Clearview Expressway were originally designated as part of I-78, which was to continue south from Hillside Avenue through southeast Queens, and west across Queens, Brooklyn, and Manhattan to the Holland Tunnel.
 Under these plans, the Clearview would have been extended south to NY 27 (Conduit Avenue) and the Belt Parkway, or to the Nassau Expressway and Rockaway Boulevard, in Laurelton near John F. Kennedy International Airport.
 Later plans had the Clearview Expressway ending farther east, intersecting with the Belt Parkway at its interchange with the Southern State Parkway.
 A 1968 proposal from the Regional Plan Association had the Clearview Expressway extension running southeast along 212th Street/Hollis Court Boulevard and Hempstead Avenue, then south along the right-of-ways of the Cross Island and Belt parkways before ending at the Nassau Expressway.
 Ultimately, nearly all sections of I-78 between the Holland Tunnel and Hillside Avenue, including the Lower Manhattan Expressway, Bushwick Expressway, and the Clearview Expressway extension were canceled by Governor Nelson Rockefeller in 1971.
 The only portion to be constructed was the short section of the Nassau Expressway near John F. Kennedy International Airport.
 This resulted in the renumbering of all of I-78 north of Hillside Avenue to I-295 on January 1, 1970.

 There have been proposals during the 21st century to extend the Clearview Expressway south to feed into the JFK Expressway via a tunnel.
 The JFK Expressway had been built as part of a costly overhaul of John F. Kennedy International Airport that began in the late 1980s.
 The JFK Expressway south of the Nassau Expressway and 150th Street was completed around 1986 and it was fully completed by 1991.

 In February 2003, the Clearview Expressway was renamed "The 77th Infantry Division Expressway".
 The name honors the US Army's 77th Infantry Division of World War I and World War II fame.
 Raised from draftees from New York City and Long Island, the 77th was also known as the Statue of Liberty Division, due to its shoulder-sleeve insignia.